dhlab-basel/JDNConvertibleCalendar/README.md

 # JDNConvertibleCalendar

+## General Remarks

 **Please note that this software is still in a very early state of development.
 Its existing functionality hasn't been properly tested yet.**

 ## Introduction

-Different calendar formats may be freely converted using Julian Day Number.
+`JDNConvertibleCalendar` offers a conventient way to convert a given date to different calendar formats making use of Julian Day Number (JDN).

+Currently, Gregorian and Julian calendar are supported.

+## Focus

+The focus of this project is to provide a design or archictecture distributed as an npm module that makes it easy to convert between calendar formats.
+It is, however, not primarily a library for astronomical algorithms.
+For now, we put the these methods in the module `JDNConvertibleConversion` which is basically a (partial) reimplementation in TypeScript of what you find at <https://www.fourmilab.ch/documents/calendar>.
+We would like to make this an separate module which could be used with `JDNConvertibleCalendar` (see <https://github.com/dhlab-basel/JDNConvertibleCalendar/issues/1>).

+## Design

-`JDNConvertibleCalendar` is an abstract class that can be implemented for concrete calendar formats.
+`JDNConvertibleCalendar` is an abstract class that can be implemented for various calendar formats, provided that those can be converted from and to JDN.
-Currently Gregorian and Julian calendar are implemented.

-The abstract parent class offers a generic way to convert from and to any of its subclasses making use of Julian Day Number.
+The abstract base class offers a generic way to convert from and to any of its subclasses.
+Also calculations based on JDN are already implemented in the base class.

 All dates are treated as periods.
 This allows for the handling of different precisions.

+## Adding more Calendar Formats

+When adding a new subclass, calendar specific methods have to be implemented, e.g., the conversion from and to JDN.
+Calendar specific methods are declared abstract in the base class and have to be implemented when making a subclass.

-## Ongoing Work
+## Documentation

-For now, instances of implementations of `JDNConvertibleCalendar` cannot be manipulated (changing a date).
-This is the next feature that is going to be added.
+The HTML-documentation can be built locally running `npm run-script builddocs` in the project root.

 ## Examples

 For working examples, please see the tests in the test directory.
+Run the test with `npm test` from the project root.